Back to: Angular Tutorials For Beginners and Professionals

 Product Model

 Create a TypeScript class named product.ts within the src/app/models folder, and then copy-paste the following code.
-Defines the Product interface and the ProductCategory type, ensuring that every product displayed on listing and details pages follows a consistent structure.
+Defines the Product interface and the ProductCategory type, ensuring every product displayed across listing and details pages follows one consistent structure.

 export type ProductCategory = 'Mobiles' | 'Laptops' | 'Shoes' | 'Books';